 To ensure the stability and proper identification, study drug(s) should not be stored in a container other than the container in which they were supplied.
-Keep the bottle tightly closed to protect from moisture.

 Consideration should be given to handling, preparation, and disposal through measures that minimize drug contact with the body.
 Appropriate precautions should be followed to avoid direct eye contact or exposure through inhalation when handling.